jake-87/blog/content/blog/isabelle-autocorres-tut.md

     return sum;
 }
 ```
-We use unsigned integers to avoid worrying about overflow.
-You might not want to!
+The use of unsigned will be expanded on later.

 We'll put it in a C file named `list_sum.c`.